TensorSpeech/TensorFlowASR/README.md

 </h2>

 <p align="center">
-TensorflowASR implements some speech recognition architectures such as CTC-based models (Deep Speech 2, etc.), RNN Transducer (Conformer, etc.).
-These models can be converted to TFLite to reduce memory and computation for deployment :smile:
+TensorFlowASR implements some automatic speech recognition architectures such as DeepSpeech2, Conformer, etc. These models can be converted to TFLite to reduce memory and computation for deployment :smile:
 </p>

 ## What's New?